HOWTOlabs VMware

 Linux VMware session - adding vmtools

 If you have a CD-rom mounted, unmount it.
 From VM Workstation menu, use install VMware tools, from VMware Server there is a similar button that does the same thing.
 All this does it is 'enable' virtual CD which contains VM tools installer/source.
+As of at least 2014, this can now be done remotely from within vSphere.

 # mount /dev/cdrom /media